Last Remaining Seats FAQs

 Last Remaining Seats (LRS) is the Los Angeles Conservancy's annual series of classic films and live entertainment in historic theatres.
 It takes place over several weeks each summer, typically in June.
 What started in 1987 as a way to draw attention to L.A.'s historic theatres is now a summer tradition!

-Conservancy members can purchase tickets during the members-only presale, beginning Wednesday, April 6.
-General public sales begin Wednesday, April 22.
+Conservancy members can purchase tickets during the members-only presale beginning Wednesday, April 12.
+General public sales start Wednesday, April 19.

 Advance tickets are $18 each for Conservancy members, $22 each for the general public, and $16 for youth (member or general public).
 Any remaining tickets sold at the door are $22.